Documentation

 What Letterknife is

-Letterknife is an AI assistant that runs on your own computer and works your Gmail inbox: it triages mail, drafts replies in your voice, turns threads into tasks, chases follow-ups, and hands you a plan every morning.
+Letterknife is an AI assistant that runs on your own computer and works your communications: it triages your Gmail, drafts replies in your voice, turns threads into tasks, chases follow-ups, and hands you a plan every morning.
+Email is one channel — Slack conversations (optional) and your Google Calendar feed the same tasks and the same plan, and WhatsApp is planned.
 It learns your preferences from one-line corrections — no filters to write, no setup interview.

 Two architectural choices set it apart: